wp-plugins/nlingual/readme.txt

 == Changelog ==

 **Details on each release can be found [on the GitHub releases page](https://github.com/dougwollison/nlingual/releases) for this project.**

+= 1.2.4 =
+Minor bug fix to sync rules saving when no postdata fields are checked off.

 = 1.2.3 =
 Coding improvements and language table adjustments (props vianney).